What My Current Bag Says About My Current Life

 I didn't, and instead, I stayed quiet, pretended to be amused, and went through the motions.
 I was genuinely interested in science, after all.
 Yet I did nothing about my backpack and its questionable button pins; I thought it was one of the ways in which I quietly expressed myself.
 At the end of it all, I survived high school life despite my angst.
 I'd like to believe I successfully covered it all up with my antics, my quirks, my humor, and pretending to be smart.

 There was a brief moment when I carried a skulls 'n' roses JanSport backpack during the first few years, when we were all taking up the general subjects and had P.E.
 The rest of my college years, however, were spent carrying the quintessential tita Le Pliage, and, well, other renditions of bags "you can stuff everything in".

 Well, not everything.
 Some photocopied readings were just way too thick to stuff in my bag, along with my fold-able and automatic umbrella, my water bottle, and my feelings.
 On those days, I'd rather "hand carry" whatever else didn't fit in.
-I thought it would look pretty, walking around the school's famous red brick road, like a scene from a movie, hugging my books, with my "you can stuff almost everything in" bag neatly hanging from my arm.
+I thought it would look... uh nice, you know, walking around the school's famous red brick road, like a scene from a movie, hugging my books, with my "you can stuff almost everything in" bag nonchalantly on my arm.

 Clearly, it was those days when I prioritized style over comfort, or, well, over everything.

 ENTERING THE WORK FORCE WITH MY BAUNAN OF A BAG